OpenGeoportal/Data-Ingest/README.md

 3. The files in the zip must have the same name as the zip file
 4. The zip file must contain a single shapefile
 5. The shapefile must contain a crs value recognised

+#### Mandatory files in the zip file

+    .shp — shape format; the feature geometry itself .shx — shape index format; a positional index of the feature geometry to allow seeking forwards and backwards quickly .dbf — attribute format; columnar attributes for each shape, in dBase IV format